MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-configuration-api.md

 ### Retrieve the template for the provisioning connector

 Applications in the gallery that are enabled for provisioning have templates to streamline configuration.
 Use the request below to [retrieve the template for the provisioning configuration](/graph/api/synchronization-synchronization-list-templates?preserve-view=true&tabs=http&view=graph-rest-beta).
 Note that you will need to provide the ID.
-The ID refers to the preceding resource, which in this case is the servicePrincipal resource.
+The ID is that of the servicePrincipal resource, created in the preceding step.

 #### Request